-On March 29, 2023, the Board promoted Mr. Ghanem to President and Chief Executive Officer.
-In connection with his appointment, the Corporation, entered into an executive employment agreement with Mr. Ghanem (the "New Employment Agreement"), dated and effective as of March 29, 2023.
-Pursuant to the New Employment Agreement, Mr. Ghanem will receive an annual base salary of \$500,000 and will be eligible, among other things: (i) to receive an annual discretionary performance bonus of 75% of his thencurrent base salary, (ii) to continue participating in employee benefit programs and plans and (iii) to receive LTI in the form of RSUs of up to 100% of his then-current base salary pursuant to the Corporation's Share Unit Plan and as determined by the Board from time to time.
-In the event that the Corporation terminates Mr. Ghanem's employment without cause, Mr. Ghanem would be entitled to: (i) continued pay and benefits for a twelve months period, less applicable deductions ("Severance Pay"); and (ii) the accelerated vesting of unvested Options (granted subject to the provisions of the Stock Option Plan) on a pro-rata basis.
-Pursuant to the terms of his employment agreement, Mr. Ghanem agreed that he shall not engage in any activity which is in competition with the Corporation during his employment and for a period of twelve months thereafter.
+Pursuant to an employment agreement dated March 29, 2023 (the "Ghanem A&R Agreement"), Mr. Ghanem is entitled to receive an annual base salary of \$500,000 and will be eligible, among other things: (i) to receive an annual discretionary performance bonus of 75% of his then-current base salary, (ii) to continue participating in employee benefit programs and plans and (iii) to receive long-term incentive ("LTT") in the form of RSUs of up to 100% of his then-current base salary pursuant to the Corporation's RSU Plan and as determined by the Board from time to time.
+In the event that the Corporation terminates Mr. Ghanem's employment without cause, Mr. Ghanem would be entitled to: (i) Severance Pay (as defined in the Ghanem A&R Agreement); and (ii) the accelerated vesting of unvested Options (granted subject to the provisions of the Stock Option Plan) on a pro-rata basis.
+Pursuant to the terms of the Ghanem A&R Agreement, Mr. Ghanem agreed that he shall not engage in any activity which is in competition with the Corporation during his employment and for a period of twelve months thereafter.
 Mr. Ghanem is also precluded from soliciting the Corporation's customers or employees for a twelve-month period following his last day of active employment.

-In the event of a change of control, 100% of Mr. Ghanem's unvested Options and RSUs will accelerate and vest immediately.
-In addition, if Mr. Ghanem's employment is terminated without cause or for good reason within 12 months following a change of control, Mr. Ghanem will be entitled to two times his Severance Pay and, if not yet paid, his full bonus for the prior calendar year and full bonus for the current calendar year.
+In the event of a change of control of the Corporation, 100% of Mr. Ghanem's unvested Options and RSUs will accelerate and vest immediately.
+In addition, if Mr. Ghanem's employment is terminated without cause or for good reason within 12 months following a change of control of the Corporation, Mr. Ghanem will be entitled to two times his Severance Pay and, if not yet paid, his full bonus for the prior calendar year and full bonus for the current calendar year.

-As of April 2024, Mr. Ghanem received an annual base salary increase to \$527,500.
+As of April 2025, Mr. Ghanem received an annual base salary increase equal to \$545,962.50.